hoffmangroup/segway/doc/api.rst

 .. py:class:: MX

-    A Gaussian mixture model built from Gaussian mixture components.
+    A Gaussian mixture (MX) model built from Gaussian mixture components.

     .. py:attribute:: dpmf
         :type: str

-        Name of a :py:class:`DPMF` object representing the contribution of each Gaussian mixture component to the mixture model.
+        Name of a dense probabiliy mass function :py:class:`DPMF` object representing the contribution of each Gaussian mixture component to the mixture model.

     .. py:attribute:: components
         :type: str or list[str]